 How the Cayman Islands Office of Education Standards works and the essential school inspection reports which they carry out.

-The traffic in Cayman can be unbearable but efforts are being made to ease public transport and eliminate unregistered vehicles.
+The traffic in Cayman can be unbearable but efforts are ongoing to improve Cayman's roads.

 The definitive guide to the history and outlook of the Cayman Islands.